66A Phyllis Ashton Circuit, Gungahlin ACT 2912

 Claire is on the Alternative Dispute Resolution Committee at the ACT Law Society.
 She is also a member of the ACT Collaborative Family Law Practice Group.
 She is a member of the Family Law Professional Development Group with the Resolution Institute.

 She is also on the Panel of Solicitors and panel of Mediators at the ACT Legal Aid Office and Legal Aid Office NSW.

 Outside of work

-Outside of work, Claire enjoys family time, kicking a soccer ball around, and playing team sports (including water polo, rugby union, and netball).
+Outside of work, Claire enjoys family time and playing team sports.
 She has been an accredited Football Australia (soccer) referee and an accredited Touch Football referee.
 She enjoys spending time with her family and friends.
 If she has a moment, she also loves reading great non-fiction and fiction books.